 Polystyrene, or PS, is commonly-used plastic that can be found in either solid (molded) or foamed form.

-A naturally clear plastic, PE in its solid form is generally hard and somewhat brittle.
-PE foam is a good insulator and has good damping properties.
+A naturally clear plastic, PS in its solid form is generally hard and somewhat brittle.
+PS foam is a good insulator and has good damping properties.
 Most people would be familiar with expanded polystyrene (EPS) - a rigid, tough, closed-cell foam that offers good protection when used in packaging.

 Polybags manufacture plastic products from three of the main six recycling categories, along with one product line classified as '7 Other' (see below).
 The other three types of plastic used in production elsewhere, but not by Polybags, are as follows: